kevinfabrega/kevinfabrega/README.md

 Physics Graduate, UAB.

-Currently studying the Master's Degree Modelling for Science and Engineering at UAB
+Currently studying the Master's Degree in Modelling for Science and Engineering at UAB

 *Programming skills:*
 - Medium-high level python